Cytotherapy (journal)

 Cytotherapy is a peer-reviewed medical journal covering the areas of cell and gene therapy.
-The journal was established in 1999 and the Senior Editor is Donald G. Phinney.
-It is published by Elsevier on behalf of the International Society for Cell & Gene Therapy (ISCT).
+The journal was established in 1999 and is published by Elsevier on behalf of the International Society for Cell & Gene Therapy (ISCT).
+Cytotherapy is edited by Editor-in-Chief Edwin Horwitz, Managing Editor Kenneth W. Witwer, Commissioning Editor Patrick Hanley, and Assistant Editor Rachel Burga.

 Aims and Scope

 The Journal publishes novel and innovative results from high quality scientific and clinical studies in the fields of cell and gene therapy.
 Cytotherapy publishes articles exploring the following topics: